MitulMistry/rails-storyplan/README.md

 Since the application uses PostgreSQL, you need to have it installed locally on your machine with a user that has table creation privileges.
 You can get further instructions [here][postgres-local-setup].
 If you'd rather not bother with PostgreSQL, you can use an older version of the application that uses SQLite3 [here][old-version-1].

-Run migrations with `bundle exec rake db:migrate`, then run `bundle exec rake db:seed` to populate the database.
+Create the database with `bundle exec rails db:create` and run migrations with `bundle exec rails db:migrate`, then run `bundle exec rails db:seed` to populate the database.
 You need to seed, or else there will be no genres or audiences.
 In order to get OAuth to work, you need a .env file with a secret and application key for Facebook.

 ## Testing
 The test suite is developed using Rspec via the [rspec-rails gem][rspec-rails] with [shoulda-matchers][shoulda].
 [Capybara][capybara] is used for integration (feature) testing to mimic user browser interaction, while model factories are set up with [FactoryGirl][factory-girl].